Ohio Recreational Marijuana Handbook

 Yes, there has been at least one attempt at legalizing recreational marijuana.

-As of August 31, 2021, the Ohio Ballot Board agreed to allow organizers to gather 133,000 signatures to propose a law to legalize marijuana like alcohol which would then be presented to the Ohio General Assembly.
+In August 2021, a coalition of Ohio medical marijuana dispensaries filed a petition for a ballot initiative to legalize and regulate marijuana like alcohol.
+As of January 3, 2022, the Ohio Secretary of State notified the organizers that they were approximately 13,000 signatures short.
+Supporters then submitted an additional 23,000 signatures to make up the difference.
+If the organizers are able to get sufficient signatures, the initiative would be presented to the Ohio General Assembly.
 The general assembly would then have 4 months to act on the proposed law.
 If the general assembly fails to act, the proposal could be placed on the ballot for the 2022 election.